alankent/htc-vive-midi/README.md

 I selected the following values for one of my puppets.

+ - Head Position X: -2100 to 1200
+ - Head Position Y: -750 to 1500
+ - Head Rotation: 0 to 360
- - Right Position X: -500 to 3500
+ - Right Position X: -770 to 2900
- - Right Position Y: -2700 to 300
+ - Right Position Y: -3000 to 1500
  - Right Rotation: 0 to 360
- - Left Position X: -3500 to 500
+ - Left Position X: -4700 to 350
- - Left Position Y: -2700 to 500
+ - Left Position Y: -3000 to 1500
  - Left Rotation: 0 to 360

 These numbers change per puppet because the starting position of the hands in the artwork matters.
-The X range for both hands should be the same (4000 in the above case), but the default resting position of my puppet hands are around 3000 apart, hence the offsets.
-Similarly the Y values, the default resting position of the hands was quite low on the page (and Y increases down the page).
+I hold the hand controllers relative to the puppet body (hand outstretched, hand beside body) during calibration, but calibration is one of the more painful tasks at present.
+It is different for every puppet.

 Once you have it all set up, run the utility with the `--test` option to generate synthetic data that moves both hands around in a circle, computing the rotation values as well.
+These hand movements might not be correctly calibrated for your puppet - its more just to make sure things move when they should.

 Getting this calibration right I found was the most time consuming part of the whole experience.